Basement Egress Window Requirements In South Jordan, UT

 1. What are the basement egress window requirements in Utah?

-Windows in basement bedrooms need to have at least a certain size, height, and functionality.
+Windows in basement bedrooms need to meet certain minimum sizes, heights, and functionality requirements.
 It must have a sill no higher than 44 inches from the floor and offer a minimum of 5.7 square feet of unobstructed opening.

 2. How big does a basement egress window need to be?

 It needs to be at least 20 inches wide, 24 inches tall, and have a net clear opening of 5.7 square feet.
-The open area itself is measured here, not the size of the glass.
+The open area itself is measured here, not the glass’s size.

 3. Are egress windows required in all finished basements?

 No. Basement bedrooms and any other area used for sleeping must have them.
-All finished basements are safer, though, when they are added.
+All finished basements are safer when added.

 4. Do I need a permit to install an egress window in South Jordan?